Skip to content

 • On a visit to the sanctuary, GPS and other location apps MUST be switched off for the safety of these hunted species.

-• While on a walk, follow and stay close to the ranger guide, these are wild animals and are unpredictable.
-This is for your safety and that of the group.
+• While on a walk, adhere to safety guidelines and stay close to the ranger guide, these are wild animals and are unpredictable for this is for your safety.

 • Dress casually in nature blending colors.